39th EVA International (Phase 2)

 Guest Programme: Little did they know

-Curated by Merve Elveren, the 2nd phase of the 39th EVA International’s Guest Programme, Little did they know, will extend across two venues in Limerick city (Park Point and Sailor’s Home) and via a dedicated online platform.
+Curated by Merve Elveren, the 2nd phase of the 39th EVA International’s Guest Programme, Little did they know, extends across two venues in Limerick city (Park Point and Sailor’s Home) and via a dedicated online platform.
 The exhibition centres around two research projects; Asia Art Archives’ Betsy Damon Archive: Keepers of the Waters (Chengdu and Lhasa) and Kosovo Oral History Initiative’s Reconciliation of Blood Feuds Campaign 1990-1991.
 Works by Diego Bruno, Barış Doğrusöz, Melanie Jackson & Esther Leslie, Amy Lien & Enzo Camacho, Hana Miletić, Deirdre O’Mahony, Richard Proffitt, Mario Rizzi, and Aykan Safoğlu surround these archival-research presentations, allowing for broader dialogues between notions of home and uprooting, remembrance and forgetting, care and action.
 The Little did they know online platform is available to view here.

 Platform Commissions/Partnership Projects